 Cataracts are treated with surgery (an operation).
 They can be treated at any stage.
-There is no need to wait for the cataract to ‘ripen’ before it can be treated, although this is a common misconception.
+There’s no need to wait for the cataract to ‘ripen’ before it can be treated, although this is a common belief.

-Normally, cataract surgery is a short procedure, lasting about 45 minutes.
+Cataract surgery is usually a short procedure, lasting about 45 minutes.

 - Most people stay awake during cataract surgery but have a light sedative to relax them during the treatment.

-- Often your eye can be numbed with anaesthetic jelly or by using a blunt needle.
+- Often your eye can be numbed with anaesthetic jelly or by using a small plastic tube to put anaesthetic under the outer layers of the eye (a sub-Tenon block).

-- It is typically a day procedure, and you don't need to stay in hospital overnight.
+- It's typically a day procedure, and you don't need to stay in hospital overnight.

 - Most people find this a very comfortable operation.